laravel/docs/billing.md

     $user->subscription('default')->swapAndInvoice('provider-plan-id');

+> {note} Please note that when you are working with multiple plans on a subscription you cannot use the `swap` and `swapAndInvoice` methods and should use the `addPlan`, `addPlanAndInvoice` and `removePlan` methods instead.
+More info about that can be found in the [multiplan subscriptions section](#multiplan-subscriptions).

 #### Prorations

 By default, Stripe prorates charges when swapping between plans.
 The `noProrate` method may be used to update the subscription's without prorating the charges: